 © 2021 Apple Inc. All rights reserved.
-Apple, the Apple logo, Apple TV, Apple Watch, iPad, iPhone, Keynote, Mac, MacBook Pro, macOS, Siri, Swift, Swift Playgrounds, the Swift logo, watchOS and Xcode are trademarks of Apple Inc., registered in the US and other countries. tvOS is a trademark of Apple Inc. App Store is a service mark of Apple Inc., registered in the US and other countries and is used under licence.
+Apple, the Apple logo, Apple TV, Apple Watch, iPad, iPhone, Keynote, Mac, MacBook Pro, macOS, Siri, Swift, Swift Playgrounds, the Swift logo, watchOS, and Xcode are trademarks of Apple Inc., registered in the U.S. and other countries. tvOS is a trademark of Apple Inc. App Store is a service mark of Apple Inc., registered in the U.S. and other countries.
+IOS is a trademark or registered trademark of Cisco in the U.S. and other countries and is used under license.
 Other product and company names mentioned herein may be trademarks of their respective companies.
-May 2021
+April 2021